A new medicine for social difficulties

 Leads: Celso Arango and Paul Wang

-Principle Investigators: Mara Parellada (main PI), Richard Delorme, Jeremy Parr, Marc Woodbury-Smith, Andrew Stanfield, Richard Chin, Mallika Punukollu, Helen Minis, Tony Charman, Rosa Calvo, and Andre Strydom
+Principle Investigators: Mara Parellada (main PI), Richard Delorme, Jeremy Parr, Marc Woodbury-Smith, Mallika Punukollu, Tony Charman, Rosa Calvo, Andre Strydom, Ricardo Canal-Bedia and Manuel A. Franco-Martín

-Research Centres: Hospital General Universitario Gregorio Marañón (SERMAS, Madrid), Robert Debré Hospital (Paris), University of Newcastle, University of Edinburgh, University of Glasgow, King’s College London, and Hospital Clínic (Barcelona).
+Research Centres: Hospital General Universitario Gregorio Marañón (SERMAS, Madrid), Robert Debré Hospital (Paris), University of Newcastle (UK), University of Glasgow (UK), King’s College London (UK), and Hospital Clínic (Barcelona, Spain), University of Salamanca (Spain), Zamora Healthcare Campus (Spain).

 The trial of arbaclofen will be performed in collaboration with a network of researchers in Canada.
 This network is called POND, for the Province of Ontario Neurodevelopmental Disorders Network and is funded by the Ontario Brain Institute.
 The trial in Canada is also funded by Brain Canada and the Azrieli foundation, which represents a partnership between private and federal or provincial funders.
 POND aims to identify the differences in biology that play a role in neurodevelopmental conditions, and to translate this knowledge into novel treatments to improve healthcare and long-term outcomes for children with neurodevelopmental conditions.
 This aligns with the goals of AIMS-2-TRIALS.
 The European and Canadian investigators have worked together closely to make their studies as similar as possible so that the data can be pooled into a single analysis.
 All data sharing will take place in accordance with informed consent from participants and in line with national and EU regulations.